jhonatec-dev/javascriptation/README.md

 # javascriptation by Jhonatec
-A game page like Dino from Google only using HTML / CSS / JS
+A game page like Dino from Google only using HTML / CSS / JS This was my first personal project in Trybe (a school for Full Stack development in JS/Python) (February of 2023)

 ## See online
 <a href="https://javascriptation.jhonatec.dev/" target="_blank">Click here to open the preview</a>